A frosty winter day in Ranua, a Finnish Lapland filming location

 Photo by: Visit Ranua, Sami Takarautio

-A couple of polar bears at the wildlife park in Ranua, a Finnish Lapland filming location
+A floating igloo in summer in Ranua, a Finnish Lapland filming location

 A beautiful summer day over the lake in Ranua, a Finnish Lapland filming location